JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/sourcecode/_index.md

 The `client` folder contains the front-end source code.

-Files like `client/common-client-plugin.ts`, `client/videowatch-client-plugin.ts`, ... are the base files that are loaded by Peertube for different "scopes" (`common`, `videowatch`, ...).
+Files like `client/common-client-plugin.ts`, `admin-plugin-client-plugin.ts`, ... are the base files that are loaded by Peertube for different "scopes" (`common`, `videowatch`, ...).
 Please refer to the [Peertube plugin documentation](https://docs.joinpeertube.org/contribute/plugins) for more information.